testingisdocumenting/znai/znai-docs/znai/snippets/api-parameters.md

 # Anchors

 Each API parameter has an anchor associated with it.
 You need to hover over parameter name for it to appear.
-Use `anchorPrefix` parameter to avoid conflict of anchor ids when using the same API parameter names:
+Use `anchorPrefix` parameter to avoid conflict of anchor ids when using the same API parameter names within a single page:

     ```api-parameters {anchorPrefix: 'customPrefix'}
     firstName, String, description with *markdown* support